ids-s1-20/project-tut2_team5/data/README.md

 - `uzr_150` : Ultimate zone rating per 150 games.

 - `def` : Defense, Fielding Runs Above Average + positional adjustment.

+## player-batting.csv

+28911 entries x 21 variables

+Each entry contains the most commonly batting stats for each player in a season.

+Some players might appear twice in a sesason if they played in different positions.

+More details about the vairables [here](https://blogs.fangraphs.com/glossary/)

+- `team` : Team name.

+- `season` : Season year.

+- `name` : Name of the player.

+- `age` : Age of the player.

+- `g` : Number of games in which the player has appeared.

+- `pa` : Number of times the player has come to the plate.

+- `hr` : Number of home runs.

+- `sb` : Number of stolen bases.

+- `bb` : Total number of walks (includes IBB).

+- `k` : Frequency with which the batter has struck out.

+- `iso` : Average number of extra bases per at bat.

+- `babip` : The rate at which the batter gets a hit when he puts the ball in play.

+- `avg` : Rate of hits per at bat.

+- `obp` : Rate at which the batter reaches base.

+- `slg` : Average number of total bases per at bat.

+- `w_oba` : Combines all the different aspects of hitting into one metric, weighting each of them in proportion to their actual run value.

+- `w_rc` : Number of runs a player has generated for his team as a result of his wOBA and playing time.

+- `bsr` : Number of runs above or below average a player has been worth on the bases, based on stolen bases, caught stealing, extra bases taken, outs on the bases, and avoiding double plays.

+- `off` : Number of runs above or below average a player has been worth offensively, combining Batting Runs and BsR.

+- `def` : Number of runs above or below average a player has been worth on defense, combining Fielding Runs (Total Zone before 2002, UZR after) and the positional adjustment.

+- `war` :  A comprehensive statistic that estimates the number of wins a player has been worth to his team compared to a freely available player such as a minor league free agent.(more detail about this variable [here](https://library.fangraphs.com/war/war-position-players/))

+## teams-cleaned.csv

+643 entries x 20 columns

+Each entry contains the average stats of the team used in each season.
+Note : The last 4 columns are not calculated until 2002.
+Also, the teams from row 113 to row 140 still not been calculating in 2002.

+More details about the vairables [here](https://blogs.fangraphs.com/glossary/)

+- `team` : Team name.

+- `season` : Season year.

+- `win_rate` : The win rate of the team.

+- `mean_pa` : Average of the number of times the player has come to the plate in the team in the season.

+- `mean_avg` : Average of the rate of hits per at bat of the team in the season.

+- `mean_slg` : Average number of total bases per at bat of the team in the season.

+- `mean_iso` : Average number of extra bases per at bat.

+- `mean_babip` : Rate at which the batter gets a hit when he puts the ball in play.

+- `mean_obp` : Rate at which the batter reaches base.

+- `mean_w_oba`: Combines all the different aspects of hitting into one metric, weighting each of them in proportion to their actual run value.

+- `mean_w_rc` : Number of runs a player has generated for his team as a result of his wOBA and playing time.

+- `mean_bsr` : Number of runs above or below average a player has been worth on the bases, based on stolen bases, caught stealing, extra bases taken, outs on the bases, and avoiding double plays.

+- `mean_off` : Number of runs above or below average a player has been worth offensively, combining Batting Runs and BsR.

+- `mean_war` : A comprehensive statistic that estimates the number of wins a player has been worth to his team compared to a freely available player such as a minor league free agent.(more detail about this variable [here](https://library.fangraphs.com/war/war-position-players/))

+- `mean_innings` : Average of innings.

+- `mean_drs` : Defensive runs saved.

+- `mean_uzr` : Ultimate zone rating.

+- `mean_uzr150` : Ultimate zone rating per 150 games.

+- `def` : Defense, Fielding Runs Above Average + positional adjustment.